-MITIGATION MONITORING AND REPORTING PROGRAM FOR THE 706 MISSION STREET - THE MEXICAN MUSEUM AND RESIDENTIAL TOWER PROJECT (Includes Text for Adopted Mitigation Measures and Improvement Measures) MEASURES ADOPTED AS CONDITIONS OF APPROVAL Responsibility for Implementation Schedule Monitoring/Reporting Actions and Responsibility Status/Date Completed shall be removed under the supervision of the San Francisco Department of Public Health (DPH) and disposed of in a suitable landfill, or otherwise addressed consistent with applicable Federal, State, and local laws.
+(Includes Text for Adopted Mitigation Measures and Improvement Measures) MEASURES ADOPTED AS CONDITIONS OF APPROVAL Responsibility for Implementation Schedule Monitoring/Reporting Actions and Responsibility Status/Date Completed shall be removed under the supervision of the San Francisco Department of Public Health (DPH) and disposed of in a suitable landfill, or otherwise addressed consistent with applicable Federal, State, and local laws.
 In addition, the sponsor shall perform the following actions with respect to contaminated soil: Step 1: Soil Testing Prior to obtaining building permits, the project sponsor shall hire a consultant to collect soil samples (borings) from selected locations in the work area in which soil would be disturbed and/or excavated.
-(This initial soil sampling and reporting shall be done prior to excavation, but additional soil testing from on-site soil stockpiles may also be required, if there are indications [e.g., odors, visible staining] of contamination in the excavated soil.)
-The soil samples shall be tested for these Compounds of Concern: total lead, petroleum hydrocarbons, and volatile organic compounds (VOCs).
+(This initial soil sampling and reporting shall be done prior to excavation, but additional soil testing from on-site soil stockpiles may also be required, if there are indications [e.g., odors, visible staining] of contamination in the excavate of the soil samples shall be tested for these Compounds of Concern: total lead, petroleum hydrocarbons, and volatile organic compounds (VOCs).
 The consultant shall analyze the soil borings as discrete, not composite samples.
-The consultant shall nalyze the soil borings and map that shows the locations from which the consultant shall nalyze the soil sosil samples.
+The consultant shall prepare a report on the soil testing for the Compounds of Concern that includes the laboratory results of the soil testing and a map that shows the locations from which the consultant collected the soil samples.
 (See Step 3, below).
-The project sponsor shall submit the report on the soil testing for the Compounds of Concern for the Sub-Phase and the current fee in the form of a check payable to the San Francisco Department of Public Health, 1390 Market Street, Suite 210, San Francisco, California 94102.
-The current fee shall cover three hours of soil testing propert review and administrative handling.
+The project sponsor shall submit the report on the soil testing for the Compounds of Concern for the Sub-Phase and the current fee in the form of a check payable to the San Francisco Department of Public Health, to the Hazardous Waste Program, Department of Public Health, 1390 Market Street, Suite 210, San Francisco, California 94102.
+The current fee shall cover three hours of soil testing report review and administrative handling.
 If additional review is necessary, DPH shall bill the project sponsor for each additional hour of review over the first three hours.
 These fees shall be charged pursuant to Section 31.23(c) of the San Francisco Administrative Code.
-DHP shall review the soil testing program to determine whether soils on the project site are contaminated with any of the Compounds of Concern at or above potentially hazardous levels.
-Step 2: Preparation of Site Mitigation Plans for Steps 1, 2 and 4.
+DHP shall review the soil testing program to determine whether soils on the project site are contaminated with for Steps 1, 2 and 4.
 Project construction contractor to carry out and report on activities required in Step 3. shall be approved by the Department of Public Health (DPH) prior to building permit issuance, with a copy to the Planning Department.
 Project construction contractor shall conduct handling, hauling and disposal of soils pursuant to measures specified in Step 3 for duration of construction activities.
 After excavation and foundation construction activities are completed, project sponsor to submit closure report to DPH for approval pursuant to Step 4. as specified in steps 1 to 4 to Department of Public Health (DPH) and/or the Planning Department. to DPH for review.
 Step 2 complete with submittal and approval of the SMP by DPH.
 Steps 3 and 4 considered complete upon approval and implementation of closure / certification report by DPH.
-A copy of the closure report shall be provided to the Planning Department.
+A copy of the closure report shall be provided to the Planning Department